We can make your web site easier to find, and easier to use.

 User Engagement Variables

 There are much better ways than using “page views” as a metric for measuring user engagement.
-In a fairly general way, this document explores some other techiques that could provide meaningful analysis of the way that people interact with their web sites.
+In a fairly general way, this document explores some other techniques that could provide meaningful analysis of the way that people interact with their web sites.
 It looks at user engagement variables in three areas for different services and products that it offers:

 • Number of sessions with a product,